nbw/web/content/blog/posts/2021-09-25-fly-multi-db.md

 # Note: the ; nil; is just to quell console output of the return value.
 ```

-Here's a comparison of regions:
+Here's a comparison of regions when connecting from Japan:

 ```bash
 Benchmark suite executing with the following configuration: